jkorn81/Predicting-the-efficacy-of-COVID-19-social-distancing-advisories-/README.md

 **Note(s) for Section (1):**

    * To replicate the original results skip to section (3a) for more details.
-The R script will execute the study's operations/analysis on the the dataset used in the study labeled "FinalData.xlsx" located in the Merged.Data folder.
+The R script will execute the study's operations/analysis on the the dataset used in the study labeled "FinalData.xlsx", located in the Merged.Data folder.
-   * To extend on the work with newly updated start at section (1) to download and pre-process the Google COVID-19 reports.
+   * To extend on the work with newly updated data start at section (1) to download and pre-process the Google COVID-19 reports.
 This        is required only if you are extending the work.
 Replicating the study does not require any steps in section (1) to be performed.

 **(1)** The Google.Report.Extraction folder contains two R scripts used to download and extract the data from the COVID-19 Community
     Mobility Report.
 The original /.pdf files are not stored on the Github repository and require the two following R scripts to